HTML has links - PDF has Authentication

 (3) The ecology accrediting authority may suspend or revoke accreditation if the accredited laboratory:

-• Fails to comply with standards for critical elements of an on-site audit;
+(a) Fails to comply with standards for critical elements of an audit;

-• Violates a state rule relative to the analytical procedures for which it is accredited;
+(b) Violates a state rule and/or federal law relative to the analytical procedures for which it is accredited;

 (4) A laboratory having had its accreditation suspended or revoked may appeal under the provisions of WAC 173-50-200.
 If an appeal does not result in action favorable to the laboratory, and following correction of deficiencies, a laboratory having had its accreditation revoked may reapply for accreditation to include payment of appropriate fees as determined in WAC 173-50-190.